2dom/PxMatrix/README.md

 There are a few basic layouts/patterns: 4 row-step (4RS),  8 row-step (8RS), 16 row-step (16RS) or 32 row-step (32RS).
 You can enable the correct pattern for your display with display.begin(n) where n={4,8,16,32} defines the pattern.

-For example, the 32x16 displays work like this - other varieties operate accordingly: Each of the shift register is 64(4RS)/32(8RS) bits long.
+For example, the 32x16 displays work like this (other varieties operate accordingly): Each of the shift register is 64(4RS)/32(8RS) bits long.
 R1 and R2 will together therefore cover 128(4RS)/64(8RS) bits or 4(4RS)/2(8RS) lines respectively.
 The rows are, however, not next to each other but have a spacing of 4(4RS)/8(8RS).
 In case of 4RS adjacent bytes also alternate between lines n and n+4.

 Setting Rx to high, cycling CLK 64(4RS)/32(8RS) times, setting (A,B,C) to low and setting LAT/STB to low will light up rows 0,4,8,12(4RS)/0,8(8RS).
 Repeating the same experiment with A high, B and C low will light up rows 1,5,8,13(4RS)/1,9(8RS) and so forth.
 The same principle applies to the other colors.
 As the row spacing for 4RS is 4 we only need A and B for the latch address - C has no function.
 8RS requires a C, 16RS requires a D and 32RS requires an E signal.